On Store Languages of Language Acceptors: Notation

-In this paper, introductory knowledge of automata and formal languages is assumed (see \cite{HU} for an introduction), including finite automata ($\NFA$s and $\DFA$s), pushdown automata ($\NPDA$s), Turing machines ($\NTM$s and $\DTM$s), and generalized sequential machines (gsms).
+In this paper, introductory knowledge of automata and formal language theory is assumed (see \cite{HU} for an introduction), including finite automata ($\NFA$s and $\DFA$s), pushdown automata ($\NPDA$s), Turing machines ($\NTM$s and $\DTM$s), and generalized sequential machines (gsms).
+Let $\LFam(\REG)$ be the family of languages accepted by $\NFA$s.